Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 How to Start Investing in a Gold IRA

-If you want a comfortable and stress-free retirement, then strategic planning is critical.
-This might include leveraging employer-sponsored investment vehicles, like a 401(k) or 403(b), for example, or it may mean opening your own IRA.
+Strategic planning is critical for a comfortable and stress-free retirement.
+This might include leveraging employer-sponsored investment vehicles, such as a 401(k) or 403(b), or opening your own IRA.

-With IRAs, you have two options: You can use your account to invest in stocks, bonds, ETFs, or other similar securities, or you can choose what’s called a self-directed IRA — often referred to as a gold IRA or precious metals IRA.
-With a self-directed IRA, you can purchase IRS-approved metals and tangible assets like art, collectibles, and real estate.
+With individual retirement accounts (IRAs), you have two options: You can use your account to invest in stocks, bonds, ETFs, or other similar securities, or you can choose a self-directed IRA—aka a gold IRA or precious metals IRA.
+With a self-directed IRA, you can purchase IRS-approved metals and tangible assets, such as art, collectibles, and real estate.
 Investors used these accounts to diversify their portfolios and protect against inflation.

-If you’re currently planning for your retirement and are wondering how to invest in a gold IRA, this guide can walk you through the process.
+If you’re planning for your retirement and wondering how to invest in a gold IRA, this guide can walk you through the process.

 Steps to start investing in a gold IRA